Learn the 8 ways you need to change Charlotte Mason for your dyslexic child.

 - Learning Ally — if you have a diagnosis of dyslexia or a visual impairment you’re eligible to use this huge collection.

 Learning Ally has professionally produced books and costs $135 per year, but also requires verification of a print disability.

 - You can also use Bookshare.
 Bookshare uses good computerized voices to read the books, so if you want professionally read audiobooks this isn’t a viable choice.
 They require a diagnosis of a print disability that interferes with the ability to use traditional print materials.

 - Audible is a division of Amazon and has many books that are professionally produced.
 The membership costs $15 per month, and you get 1 audiobook plus 2 “Audible Originals” for the price.
 You also get discounts on additional books and access to member-only sales.

 - For ebooks that don’t have a professional audio version, if you can get them in .epub format you can use a computer program like Natural Reader to read them to your child.

 My non-reading daughter relies on the free Natural Reader browser extension to figure out the print on web pages.

 # 2 — Change the way you teach reading

 A combination of sight words, phonics, and word-building form the basis of the reading instruction in Home Education (Charlotte Mason’s first book).
 While this can be a fine way to learn to read for 80% of the population, students with dyslexia need something different.

 They need a reading program which is specific, sequential, and explicit.

 We can buy several Orton-Gillingham based programs for homeschool.
 They vary in the speed they move through the material, how explicit the instruction is, and how scripted they are for the parent.

 Examples of Orton-Gillingham based programs are

-Logic of English and All About Reading are good for most mild-moderate dyslexic kids, but they moved too fast and made too big of leaps for my child.
+Logic of English and All About Reading are good for most mild-moderate dyslexic kids, but they moved too fast and the leaps were too big for my child.